 Astaxanthin is another carotenoid and a powerful antioxidant.
 Astaxanthin is found in certain yeasts and marine algae, and in animals that eat these algae, such as salmon, shrimp, and lobster.

-It is astaxanthin that gives animals – like flamingos – their pink colour.
+It is astaxanthin that gives animals – like flamingos – their pink color.
 Some researchers believe that it’s astaxanthin that helps give salmon their prodigious energy to swim upstream for days to spawn.

 Marine algae make astaxanthin to protect themselves from powerful sunlight when sea water dries up at low tide and exposes them to dangerous UV radiation.
 Therefore, as an antioxidant, astaxanthin – like beta carotene – acts as an internal sunscreen to protect our skin from UV damage.